KrishnaSaglani/Bayesian-Classifier--Krishna/README.md

     This is a feature extractor.
     All the corresponding data generated as a result will be stored in the features folder.
-Kindly ensure that the repository you have cloned includes a featured folder.
-If not, simply create it.

 2.                  run main.py